This Present Darkness

 Stephen Ellis was Desmond Tutu Professor at the Faculty of Social Sciences at the VU University, Amsterdamand a senior researcher at the African Studies Centre, Leiden.
 He wrote groundbreaking books on the ANC, the Liberian Civil War, religion and politics in Africa, and the history of Madagascar.

-‘In This Present Darkness, Stephen Ellis, one of Britain’s most accomplished Africanists, provides a cautionary reminder of how much tougher the job is now, and how blurred the lines between officially sanctioned and illicit activity have become … this is the most deeply researched book yet on the nature and origins of Nigerian organised crime.’ — Financial Times
+‘Ellis [is] one of Britain’s most accomplished Africanists … this is the most deeply researched book yet on the nature and origins of Nigerian organised crime.’ — Financial Times

-‘For decades Nigeria has suffered a doubly dubious reputation: recognised as a kleptocracy and notorious for its armies of imaginative criminals, formed into organisations with international reach. … This state of affairs is ably documented and explained by Stephen Ellis—a British expert on African affairs, who died last year—in an excellent history of Nigerian organised crime, This Present Darkness.’ — The Economist
+‘For decades Nigeria has suffered a doubly dubious reputation … This state of affairs is ably documented and explained by Stephen Ellis … in an excellent history of Nigerian organised crime.’ — The Economist

-‘In his final book, the eminent Africanist Stephen Ellis explores how the country became a hotbed of illicit trade, endemic corruption and organised crime after the collapse of the oil industry.
-From moustachioed men of Empire to trafficked prostitutes in Italy, from Pentecostal entrepreneurs and the “King of Dating” to coup leader Major-General Sani Abacha, Ellis paints a bleak and detailed picture of villains and victims big and small, and the power, corruption and lies of what he unhesitatingly calls “a distinctively Nigerian type of criminality”.’ — Times Higher Education
+‘In his final book, the eminent Africanist Stephen Ellis explores how the country became a hotbed of illicit trade, endemic corruption and organised crime after the collapse of the oil industry. … Ellis paints a bleak and detailed picture of villains and victims big and small.’ — Times Higher Education

 ‘This is quite simply a dynamite book, striking first of all for the sheer depth of research that has gone into it.
 It is remarkable, too, in the way that it is able to fit this material into a bigger picture, created not only by a thorough familiarity with Nigerian history and politics, but also by an awareness especially of the spiritual dimensions of Nigerian life, and the ways in which these feed through into crime as well as virtually every other aspect of Nigerian affairs.’ — Christopher Clapham, University of Cambridge